Vertex decomposable graphs, codismantlability, Cohen-Macaulayness and Castelnuovo-Mumford regularity: Orientations and vertex-decomposable graphs

 In fact, it was originally asked whether such a graph admits a vertex of degree-one while \cite{MMCRTY} was a preprint.
-Now, following Theorem~\ref{thm:c-w-vd}, the clique-whiskering $C_n^{\Pi}$ of the cycle $C_n$ is vertex decomposable; hence it is sequentially Cohen-Macaulay with the required properties without any vertex of degree-one for any $n\geq 4$, where $\Pi=E(C_n)$ (see Figure~\ref{or-2} for $n=4$).
+Now, following Theorem~\ref{thm:c-w-vd}, the edge-clique-whiskering $C_n^{\Pi}$ of the cycle $C_n$ is vertex-decomposable; hence it is sequentially Cohen-Macaulay with the required properties without any vertex of degree-one for any $n\geq 4$, where $\Pi=E(C_n)$ (see Figure~\ref{or-2} for $n=4$).
 Furthermore, when $n\geq 6$, we have $\reg(C_n^{\Pi})=\im(C_n^{\Pi})$ by Corollary~\ref{cor:reg-whisker}.